FREQUENTLY ASKED QUESTIONS

-Fall Soccer is setup by grades, which grade do I list my child as in?
+Fall soccer is setup by grades.
+Which grade do I list my child in?

 The grade you should enroll your child is the grade they will be in when fall arrives.
-If your child is in 1st grade now and expects to be in 2nd grade next year, enroll for 2nd grade soccer.
+If your child is in 1st grade now and expects to be in 2nd grade in the fall, enroll for 2nd grade soccer.

 We provide numerous opportunities to register and typically give families months of advanced notice of registration dates.
-While we cannot guarantee placement on a team after final registration dates, we will do whatever we can within reason, to get your child onto a team if their is space and we have extra uniforms available.
-We typically provide more flexibility in our Fall Rec program.
+While we cannot guarantee placement on a team after final registration dates, we will do whatever we can within reason to get your child onto a team if their is space and we have extra uniforms available.
+We typically provide more flexibility in our Fall Rec program than in the VSL program.
 Additionally, families who are new to Colchester and Kindergarten parents who were not on our e-mail list can typically find a team to play on after the registration deadlines.

 What is needed to play soccer?

 The league provides a uniform kit for each player, which includes a jersey, shorts and soccer socks, which must be worn each game day.
-Comfortable shorts, pants of any style and sneakers or cleats, whatever the child already has is fine.
+For practice, comfortable shorts, pants of any style, and sneakers or cleats, whatever the child already has, is fine.
 Cold weather days sometimes necessitate wearing layers, but they must be UNDER the uniform shirt.
 Soccer shin guards are mandatory.